ZaneA/WacomWebPlugin/README.md

 Getting Started
 ---

-The previous version of this plugin (on the `master` branch) used FireBreath which made things fairly easy, but it is a bulky dependency for a plugin that only requires Linux support.
+The previous version of this plugin used FireBreath which made things fairly easy, but it is a bulky dependency for a plugin that only requires Linux support.

 Therefore, getting started with this plugin should be a lot easier.
 First of all you will need to make sure that you have appropriate NPAPI headers: